-(pictured) is a real grown-up dessert as it’s made of really great dark chocolate and has a good glug of rum in it.
+This delicious, rich and simple dark chocolate truffle recipe (pictured) is a properly grown-up dessert as it’s made of really great dark chocolate and has a good glug of rum in it.
 Whether it’s Christmas, a birthday or you’ve simply been invited over for dinner, this truffle recipe makes for a great gift that adults will love.

 If you’re giving your truffles as a gift, don’t forget to wrap them beautifully in either clear cellophane with a nice ribbon, or in a gift box.
 Friends will open them with delight and will be super impressed that you’ve made them yourself – little will they know how little time it’s taken you and how easy they are!
 So whatever you fancy, we've got a recipe to suit, from sweet and fruity to dark and coffee-rich.